ci-fuzz/web-app-fuzzing-template-project/README.md

 ### .code-intelligence/fuzz_targets/fuzzallendpoints.yaml

-Modify base_url to the URL where your application under test will be accessible, if it will be always the same.
+Modify base_url to the URL where your application under test will be accessible, if it is predictable and will be always the same.
+Otherwise, leave the default.

 Make sure that network traffic from the CI Fuzz server to the application is allowed on the port where the application is running.

 If you changed or added web service name(s) in the previous file, change/add them here to match.